 - To restore states’ power to make their own OBC lists.
 Annulling SC judgment of 11 May 2021.

 - fundamental rights

-- List of important Articles of Indian constitution
+- List of important Articles of the Indian constitution

 Indian Constitution, Laxmikant Polity Book and